bmstefanski/nestjs-shell/README.md

   }

   /* You can use as much prefixes as you want..
-    if you do not specify any then it uses default, which is '' (empty string) */
+    if you do not specify any then it uses the default, which is '' (empty string) */
   @ShellCommand({
     name: '.help',